EBZebra/docs/edge/source/guide/configreference.md

 	<InvalidDecodeFrequency value="0xFFFF"/>

 ### DecodeDuration
-The duration of the device beeper when a barcode is scanned.
+Controls the duration (in milliseconds) of the device beeper sound when a barcode is scanned.

 **Possible Values**

-* Milliseconds
+* number of milliseconds

 #### Example
 	:::xml
 	<DecodeDuration value="500"/>

 ### ScanDecodeWav
-Wave file to be played when the scanner successfully decodes a barcode.
-This setting overrides the scanner beeper.
+Specifies a .wav file to be played when a scanned barcode is successfully decoded.
+File must be resident on the device.
+Overrides all scanner beeper settings.
+Not applicable to the Enterprise Tablet.
+Case sensitive.

 **Possible Values**

-* File name and path stored locally on the device.
+* Fully qualified path and file name

 #### Example
 	:::xml
 	<ScanDecodeWav value="file://path-to-success-wav-file"/>

 ### ScanInvalidWav
-.Wav file to be played when a barcode is scanned but not successfully decoded.
-This setting overrides the scanner beeper.
+Specifies a .wav file to be played when a scanned barcode is not successfully decoded.
+File must be resident on the device.
+Overrides all scanner beeper settings.
 Not applicable to the Enterprise Tablet.
+Case sensitive.

 **Possible Values**

-* File name and path stored locally on the device.
+* Fully qualified path and file name

 #### Example
 	:::xml
 	<ScanInvalidWav value="file://path-to-fail-wav-file"/>

 ### ImagerCaptureWav
-.Wav file to be played when the Imager captures an image
+Specifies a .wav file to be played when the Imager captures an image.
+File must be resident on the device.
+Case sensitive.

 **Possible Values**

-* File name and path stored locally on the device.

-> Note: The operating systems of some devices have case sensitive file systems.
-Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.
+* Fully qualified path and file name

 #### Example
 	:::xml